Welding Fumes Occupational Exposures

 - The work practices of the welder (e.g. use of personal protective equipment, removal of coatings, cleaning surfaces, working upwind when welding outdoors)

 Results show that approximately 333,000 Canadians are potentially exposed to welding fumes in their workplaces; 93% of these workers are male.
-The top three industries with the highest number of exposed workers are commercial and industrial machinery and equipment (except automotive and electronic) repair and maintenance, building equipment contractors, and automotive repair and maintenance.
-The three largest occupational groups exposed to welding fumes are welders and related machine operators (102,000), construction trades helpers and labourers (25,000), and automotive service technicians, truck and bus mechanics and mechanical repairers (23,000).
+The top three industries with the highest number of exposed workers are building equipment contractors, commercial and industrial machinery and equipment, and automotive repair and maintenance.
+The three largest occupational groups exposed to welding fumes are welders and related machine operators (97,000 workers exposed), construction trades helpers and labourers (30,000 workers exposed), automotive service technicians, truck and bus mechanics, and mechanical repairers (24,000 workers exposed), and construction millwrights and industrial mechanics (18,000 workers exposed).

 Click the second tab to view total number of workers exposed.